 Most of the products we test are performance-driven.
 They're lightweight, sleek, and designed to help you in your most adventurous pursuits.
 But this review is different.
 Chairs are for luxury, and they'd serve no purpose without comfort.
 To justify lugging a purely luxurious item around with you, it must improve your outdoor experience.
 For this metric, we evaluated the myriad ways chairs can be more or less comfortable and used these characteristics to rate each product against each other.
 Our testers took a few measurements for this category, too.
 We measured how far each seat elevated us off the ground.
 In general, the higher the chair is, the easier it is to get in and out, and the gentler it is on the knees and hips.
 We also compared how far back the seat reclined (or didn't) and the seat's width.
 Because comfort is a significant part of this review, we allocated 35% of each chair's overall score to this metric.

-We found four distinct sub-categories within our review; the “tent-style” chairs with legs that sit up off the ground, sit pads (totally unfancy foam rectangles), taco-style models that fold open like a taco, and the twist style, which has legs that pivot around a central axis (e.g., stools).
+We found four distinct sub-categories within our review: the “tent-style” chairs with legs that sit up off the ground, sit pads (totally unfancy foam rectangles), taco-style models that fold open like a taco, and the twist style, which has legs that pivot around a central axis (e.g., stools).
 The comfort between these categories is notably different.

 Taco chairs like the Crazy Creek Hex Original 2.0 and Crazy Creek Original are harder to get in and out of since they sit on the ground and offer less support.
 Sit pads like the Therm-a-Rest Z Seat and Nemo Chipper are truly just a piece of foam that offers just a hint of padding and primarily keeps your butt from getting wet and dirty if you're sitting on the ground.

 Twisting chairs are also less comfortable, primarily because they tend to have a smaller sitting surface and no backrest, as is true of the REI Co-op Trail Stool.
-Tent-style chairs like the Big Agnes Skyline UL, Big Agnes Big Six, and Nemo Moonlite excel in the comfort metric since their raised seats are easier to get in and out of.
+Tent-style chairs like the Big Agnes Skyline UL, Big Agnes Big Six, REI Co-op Flexlite Air, and Nemo Moonlite excel in the comfort metric since their raised seats are easier to get in and out of.
 Because they keep their form, it is much easier to plop down and feel supported.
 The Helinox Ground Chair is a unique tent chair that sits even lower to the ground than its closest competitors, making it more of a recliner meant to extend legs forward.
 We are also intrigued by the Therm-a-Rest Trekker Chair Kit.
 It's not a chair but a conversion kit that turns an inflatable sleeping pad into a backpacking chair.
 The sitting experience is super comfortable, but it's harder to get into and out of for fear of puncturing the sleeping pad.

 We also considered what body position the chairs put us in.
 When spending just a few minutes in a chair, most are comfortable enough.
 But, some chairs stood out for supporting the back for longer sessions.
 We compared the depth of each tent-style chair, as some tipped us forward more than others.
 We prefer a deeper seat that lets us recline and relax, like the one found on our favorite model, the Big Agnes Skyline UL, and the luxurious Big Agnes Big Six.
 Comfort is decidedly lower in foam chairs — we noted that the PowerLounger curled our shoulders in and dug into our underarms the least.
+We also enjoyed the reclining comforts of the NEMO Moonlite Elite Reclining.
+It's a true backpacking chair, and despite its compact size, it still manages to be comfortable, especially in recline mode.

 Size and Weight